Understanding your eyesight prescription

 If your eye muscles aren’t working together as a team, we can use the prism and base values to correct them.

 But for reading glasses and varifocals, we also need values in the ‘near’ row.

 How do I get ‘20/20 vision’?

 The short answer – if you wear glasses or contact lenses – is that you probably already have 20/20 vision (if your prescription is up to date).
-Your prescription is designed to get you as close to normal vision as possible.
+Your prescription is designed to get you as close to normal or ‘perfect’ vision as possible.

 And don’t forget that in the UK, we use ‘6/6’, not ‘20/20’ (6 metres = 20 feet).
 But what does it really mean?
 It’s deceptively simple: 6/6 means you can see from a distance of 6 metres what the average person should be able to see from 6 metres.
 The driving standard with regards to letters on the chart is 6/12+ – so you don't need ‘perfect’ sight to drive, but as per government guidelines, it’s important your Optometrist checks you meet this minimum standard.

 And finally, what does this mean for my contact lenses?

 Everything we’ve described here is exclusively for glasses.
 Contact lenses need a separate specification and a separate consultation.
 Contact lenses are great if you are required to wear a mask and/or visor and for participating in hobbies without worrying about your glasses getting in the way, fogging up or accidentally breaking.
 Optometrists or Contact Lens Opticians can convert a spectacle prescription into a contact lens specification as part of a contact lens fitting.
 The diameter and curvature of a contact lens are only some of the factors to be considered, along with advice and support on safe lens use.

 If you’re keen to know more about contact lenses, ask a member of the team.